-I personally do not know any example from the Menashe flint type during the Levallois Mousterian of the Carmel area- but the huge material of Tabun has not been evaluated according the raw material of the B/C-strata so far.
+I personally do not know any example from the Menashe flint type during the Levallois Mousterian from the Carmel Caves - but the huge material of Tabun has not been evaluated according the raw material of the B/C-strata so far.

 Flint from the Menashe plateau reappeared in larger quantities in stratified context during the early Upper Paleolithic and the Late Natufian assemblage of Raqefet cave, Mt Carmel, ca. 3 km east from the Menashe plateau, comprising about 8% of the ensemble during the Natufian.